Are you a suspect or person of interest in a federal crime?

 If you are under investigation in a federal crime or have already been charged, your future and freedom may be in jeopardy.

-- Federal authorities such as the FBI, DEA, Secret Service, or Homeland security may be involved in the investigation.
+- Federal authorities such as the Federal Bureau of Investigation, DEA, Secret Service, or Homeland security may be involved in the investigation.
 These agencies have far greater resources than local law enforcement.

 - The federal government has the ability to intercept phone calls, collect video evidence, and use other powerful tools in an investigation.